 Encourage your family members and visitors to rest, too

 The Sabbath Commandment to rest covers not only you, but also “your son… your daughter…or your resident who stays with you” (Deuteronomy 5:14, NASB).

-If you are a parent, you can enjoy Sabbath with your children also, teaching them the blessing God intended for us on this weekly day off.
+If you are a parent, you can enjoy Sabbath with your children as well, teaching them the blessing God intended for us on this weekly day off.
 This may mean not going to work, school, or doing homework (which they will surely appreciate!).

-Without being forceful, you can talk to them about the benefits of Sabbath and why it’s important to you.
-You can explain that you want them to partake in those mental, physical, and spiritual benefits as well.
+Without being overwhelming, you can talk to them about the benefits of Sabbath and why it’s important to you.
+You can explain how you want to share with them the mental, physical, and spiritual benefits as well.

 What if you’re the only one in your household who believes in Sabbath observance?

-If you’re the only one or you’re a visitor in a house that doesn’t keep the Sabbath, you don’t have to be worried.
-And you don’t have to get everyone to keep it with you.
+If you’re the only Sabbath-keeper, or if you’re a visitor in a house that doesn’t keep the Sabbath, you don’t have to be worried.
+And you don’t have to try to get everyone to keep it with you.

 Just explain yourself and prepare.
 Then go ahead and keep it in the most pleasant way possible, demonstrating how wonderful of a blessing it is.

 Some people may not understand what Sabbath means for people today, but you can show them that it’s all about enjoying what God created for us and acknowledging His power and love.

 Many people make it a point to go to church on Sabbath, just as Jesus and the apostles did.
 It’s the perfect opportunity to meet together, worship, pray, and study about God, our Creator.